JamStudios/DynamicClient/.github/ISSUE_TEMPLATE/report_scripthub.md

 ---
 name: Report a script hub
 about: Reporting a Vulnerability/Unsafe code by Roblox ScriptHub Developers
-title: 'This Script in {Script Category, ex: Common etc...} is abusing/is unsafe named {script name, ex: Infinite Jump etc..}'
+title: 'This ScriptHub in {Script Category, ex: Common etc...} is abusing/is unsafe named {scripthub name: OwlHub etc..}'
 labels: ''
 assignees: JamTheAdventurer